openintegrationhub/Connectors/Adapters/AdapterChecklists/AdapterDescriptionAndDocumentationChecklist.md

 - [ ] Known limitations, may be with link to the issue
 - [ ] Contribution guidelines (they should be standardized)
 - [ ] License and copyright

+## AdapterDescriptionAndDocumentationChecklist
+- [ ] A copy of this checklist which tracks completeness of the documentation.

 ## Other Files
 - [ ] Logo - 128x128 PNG file with transparent background